-“As soon as David returned from killing the Philistine, Abner took him and brought him before Saul, WITH DAVID STILL HOLDING THE PHILISTINES HEAD.
+“As soon as David returned from killing the Philistine, Abner took him and brought him before Saul, with David still holding the philistines head.
 “Whose son are you, young man?”
 Saul asked him.
 David said, “I am the son of your servant Jesse of Bethlehem.”
 After David had finished talking with Saul, Jonathan became one in spirit with David, and he loved him as himself.”
-1 Samuel 17:55-18:1 NIV.
-That is worth repeating in the NASB version.
+1 Samuel 17:55-18:1.

-Can you picture a young 15-year-old ruddy shepherd boy with a BLOODY HEAD OF A GIANT?
+Can you picture a young, 15-year-old, ruddy shepherd boy, with a bloody head of a giant?
 How much would the head of a giant weigh?
-The grotesquely large head of the so-called elephant man weighed 20 pounds, so I am thinking goliath was up there in load.
-A whole army fled and hid from this giant but not this young man whose faith was not in men or weapons but in his Father who created it ALL.
+The grotesquely large head of the so-called elephant man weighed 20 pounds, so I am thinking goliath was up there in weight.
+A whole army fled and hid from this giant, but not this young man whose faith was not in men or weapons but in his Father who created it ALL.

-HaShem doesn’t say, “No I will destroy them” He doesn’t say, “You are safe here because you are under the shadow of the almighty.”
-He basically says the same thing he told a man named Joseph, “…get up, take the child and his mother and escape Egypt, stay there until I tell you for Herod is going to search for the child to kill him” Matthew 2:13 NIV.
+HaShem doesn’t say, “No I will destroy them.”
+He doesn’t say, “You are safe here because you are under the shadow of the Almighty.”
+He basically says the same thing he told a man named Joseph, “…get up, take the child and his mother and escape Egypt, stay there until I tell you for Herod is going to search for the child to kill him” Matthew 2:13.

 Some think that when Jonathan tells David, “I shall be next.”
 He doesn’t mean next in line for kingship, he means he will be right beside him as a guard.

 And when David’s enemy dies in battle, David does something many of us wouldn’t do.
-He says this, “how the mighty have fallen!
-2nd Samuel 1:25.
+He says this, “Oh, how the mighty have fallen!
+2 Samuel 1:25.

 “From the blood of the slain, from the fat of the mighty, the bow of Jonathan turned not back, and the sword of Saul returned not empty.
-Saul and Jonathan were lovely and pleasant in their lives, AND IN THEIR DEATH THEY WERE NOT DIVIDED: they were SWIFTER THAN EAGLES, they were STRONGER THAN LIONS.
+Saul and Jonathan were lovely and pleasant in their lives, and in their death, they were not divided: they were swifter than eagles, they were stronger than lions.
 Ye daughters of Israel, weep over Saul, who clothed you in scarlet, with other delights, who put on ornaments of gold upon your apparel.”

 2nd Samuel 1:22-24 KJB.

-David was above that.
-He looked and he saw the good in a man that wanted him dead.
+David rose above that attitude.
+He saw the good in a man that wanted him dead.
 I have lost some friends and gained some enemies in my lifetime, but I want to get to the place where I have David’s heart.
 Don’t you?
-And that is why he was a man after Yahweh’s own heart.
+And that is why he was a man after Yah’s own heart.

 Photograph by Jeff Manning